Characters Introduced in Backstroke of the West

 - Cuckold: One of the first things he asks from Speaker D following the latter becoming disabled and sick is to guarantee the safety of his cuckoldry.

-- Dumb Muscle: According to the D, he doesn't even know basic geometry and has to "study the square" — and yet he still manages to destroy Hopeless Situation Warriors.
+- Dumb Muscle: According to the D, he doesn't even know basic geometry, as he has to "study the square" — and yet he still manages to destroy Hopeless Situation Warriors.

 - Easy Amnesia: In The Duplicate Offensive, he suddenly forgets who he and Ratio Tile are.
 He gets better later with no explanation.